-The transition from a Longleaf Pine/Loblolly Pine Woodland (State 1) to the Mixed Forest (State 2) is a result of time and long periods (greater than 10 years) of no fire and/or forest management practices.
+The transition from State 1 to State 2 is a result of time and long periods (greater than 10 years) of no fire and/or forest management practices.
 Without fire to suppress tree seedlings, biomass and diversity is lost from the grass and forb layers of the system.

 The transition is due to the land manager maximizing silviculture potential.
 Merchantable timber is harvested by clearcut.
-Then, the site is prepared and planted to a monoculture of pine or hardwood trees.
+Then, the site is prepared and planted to a monoculture of pine trees.